vgaldi/fw-lab/content/post/2023-11-24_COMNETSAT-2023/index.md

 +++
 We have presented a talk on
-["Exploiting the temporal dimension of reconfigurable intelligent surfaces for multiuser downlink"](/publication/verde-comnetsat-2023/) at the *2023 IEEE International Conference on Communication, Networks, and Satellite* ([COMNETSAT]), Malang, Indonesia, Nov.
+["Exploiting the temporal dimension of reconfigurable intelligent surfaces for multiuser downlink"](/publication/verde-comnetsat-2023/) at the *2023 IEEE International Conference on Communications, Networks, and Satellite* ([COMNETSAT]), Malang, Indonesia, Nov.
 23--25, 2023.